 Head of Design and Collaboration - Q Labs (on maternity leave from March 2022)

-I work as part of the Q Lab team at the Health Foundation - helping to design and deliver the Lab process, working with Q members and other Lab participants from across the UK to tackle health care challenges.
+I lead the Q Lab network, working with ours partners, Q members and other Lab participants from across the UK to tackle health care challenges.

 I have been involved in the Q Lab since 2016, during the initial development of the idea.

-I've been at the Health Foundation since 2014 and worked on a number of our grant funding programmes before the move to Q. Before then, I worked in health care in Brighton for a not for profit social enterprise.
+I've been at the Health Foundation since 2014 and worked on a number of our grant funding programmes before the move to Q. Before then, I spent 5 years working in health care for a non-profit social enterprise in Brighton.